SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

 Resuming an Experiment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If all of your data is picklable, you can use the config parameter `continuable=1`.
+If all of your data is picklable, you can use the config parameter `continuable=1` passed to the :class:`~pypet.environment.Environment` constructor.
-This will create a '.cnt' file with the name of your trajectory in the folder where your final hdf5 file will be placed.
+This will create a '.cnt' file with the name of your trajectory in the folder where your final HDF5 file will be placed.
 The `.cnt` file is your safety net for data loss due to a computer crash.
 If for whatever reason your day or week-long lasting simulation was interrupted, you can resume it without recomputing already obtained results.
-Note that this works only if the hdf5 file is not corrupted and with interruptions due to computer crashes, like power failure etc. If your simulations crashed due to errors in your code, there is no way to restore that!
+Note that this works only if the hdf5 file is not corrupted and for interruptions due to computer crashes, like power failure etc. If your simulations crashed due to errors in your code, there is no way to restore that!

 You can resume a crashed trajectory via :func:`~pypet.environment.Environment.f_continue_run` with the name of the corresponding '.cnt' file.

 .. code-block:: python

     env = Environment()

     env.f_continue_run('./experiments/my_traj_2015_10_21_04h29m00s.cnt')